Scope Analysis Guide

 Tips & troubleshooting

-• Not enough matches?
-Increase the # of claim comparisons slider or broaden the description with additional functional detail.
+• Too few matches: Increase the # of claim comparisons slider or broaden the description with additional functional detail.

-• Mixed technology stack?
-Run separate analyses for each subsystem (e.g., hardware vs. software) to isolate where overlap risk concentrates.
+• Mixed technology stack: Run separate analyses for each subsystem (e.g., hardware vs. software) to isolate potential infringement risks or clearance opportunities.

-• Need attribution?
-Use the table's assignee column to see which entities own the closest claims, then prioritize outreach or monitoring accordingly.
+• Monitor competitors & infringement risk: Use the table's assignee column to see which entities own the patents with the closest claims, and whether those patents are clustered near the same or similar technology areas.